-Student Code of Conduct
+Student Code of Conduct Disciplinary Action

-Disciplinary Action
+If the Vice President or other designee finds that the student has violated College policy, rules, or regulations, disciplinary action shall be taken.
+The Vice President or other designee shall impose sanctions as the Vice President or other designee determines is warranted taking into consideration the seriousness of the offense.
+The Vice President or designee will be guided by published sanctions and/or established precedence in determining sanctions.
+The Vice President or designee has the discretion to adjust sanctions based on exceptional circumstances.

-If the Vice President of Student Services or other designee of the President finds that the student has violated College policy, rules, or regulations, disciplinary action shall be taken.
-The Vice President of Student Services or other designee shall impose such discipline as he/she determines is warranted taking into consideration the seriousness of the offense.
-For more complicated incidents, the Vice President of Student Services or other designee may seek the input of a Review Board before determining discipline.
+For more complicated incidents, the Vice President or other designee may seek the input of a Review Board before determining discipline.
 The Review Board, if utilized, shall be chosen from members of the College Student Life staff.
 Individuals who serve on a Review Board would not later be eligible to serve on an Appeals Committee, should an appeal follow imposition of disciplinary sanctions.
 Permissible actions include but are not limited to: written reprimand, community service, fines, probation, full or partial suspension from classes, expulsion from housing, and/or expulsion from school.